Shah Abdul Aziz Dehlavi: Death

+Shah Abdul Aziz died on the morning of 7th Shawwal, 1239 Hijri/ 5 June 1824 in Delhi in the reign of Mughal Emperor Akbar Shah II.
+He was buried in Mehdiyan cemetery.

 Legacy

-Works

 Shah Abdul Aziz translated the Qur'an into Urdu, 50 years after the Persian translation by Shah Wali 'Allah, when the Urdu language had started to replace the Persian.
 He completed the exegesis of his father from Surat Al-Maida to the thirteenth verse of al-Hujurat.

 He wrote and dictated several books, even if some differ on the number (from fifty to nearly two hundred).
 He composed several legal opinions, mainly condemning folk religions, especially the veneration of saints in the Shi'ah.
 In an attempt of integration into the system of the British colonial power he suggested English language learning to the sunni Muslim community, with the long-term objective of entering the public service of the British Empire in India.

-Books
+Books written

 Fatawa Aziz

 Fatawa Aziz, another famous book, is the collection of Fatawa (questions and answers on religious issue).

 Taufa Ithna Ashari

 Taufa Ithna Ashari (تحفہ اثناء عشریۃ, lit.
 "Gift to the Twelvers"), a refutation of Imami Shi‘ism A Sunni site, NazariaPak, states: